 Each student has a story to tell and sometimes words aren't enough.
-Music can help each perfomer get their messages across, but putting a visual to melody can be more effective.
+Music can help each performer get their message across, but putting a visual to melody can be more effective.
 For adolescents, dance can help express changes they are going through in a positive way.
 They will also enjoy themselves while learning more about who they are.

-Overtime our dancers will find exactly what style of dances suits their personality.
-With this, they will grow to love what they do everyday and learn from their teachers and other students that surround them.
+Over time our dancers will find exactly what style of dance suits their personality.
+With this, they will grow to love what they do every day and learn from their teachers as well as other students that surround them.
 Dance builds character, individuality, courage, and confidence which are all qualities we all need in order to succeed.
 Plenty of Rhythm’s teachers will instruct students to manage their own success while working with others.
 It is important that we work together in order to grow.

 Ballet was established in the 15th Century and was used for entertainment in European courts.
 This special type of dance is known for its beauty and grace.
-In this genre, students will learn terminology based off French and Italian language.
+In this genre, students will learn terminology derived from French and Italian language.
 When students develop enough strength in their legs they will advance to pointe classes, which is dancing on the toes.

 Tap dance incorporates movement with instrumentation.
 Tap dancing is the combination of many different cultures and incorporates many different dance genres.